Samsung’s Sleep Apnea Feature on Galaxy Watch First of Its Kind Authorized by US FDA

-(MENAFN- Asdaa BCW) Samsung Electronics Co., Ltd. announced that the sleep apnea feature on the Samsung Health Monitor app has received De Novo authorization from the United States Food and Drug Administration (FDA).
+(MENAFN- Asdaa-amman) Amman, Jordan – February 20, 2024 – Samsung Electronics Co., Ltd. announced that the sleep apnea feature on the Samsung Health Monitor app has received De Novo authorization from the United States Food and Drug Administration (FDA).
 This feature, which detects signs of sleep apnea using a compatible Samsung Galaxy Watch and Phone, was the first of its kind to be authorized by FDA following previous approval by South Korea’s Ministry of Food and Drug Safety (MFDS), announced last October in South Korea.

 The sleep apnea feature enables users over the age of 22 who have not been diagnosed with sleep apnea to detect signs of moderate to severe obstructive sleep apnea (OSA) over a two-night monitoring period, a common and chronic sleep condition that often goes undiagnosed and untreated.
 To utilize the feature, users can simply track their sleep twice for more than four hours within a ten-day period.